 Isaac Newton astutely described his success in reference to this idea when he said, “If I have seen further, it is by standing on the shoulders of giants.”
 1Bullshit Fact #.5: This quote of Newton’s wasn’t actually first made by him; it was made by Bernard of Chartres in John of Salisbury’s ...continueWithout our ability to rely upon our ancestors (and our contemporaries) as sources of viable information, we could never have hoped to accomplish as much as we have since the dawn of time.

 Bullshit Fact #1: You Should Wait At Least 1 Hour After Eating Before Going Swimming

 Bullshit Fact #2: Vitamin C Helps Treat The Common Cold

-The North American Dietary Reference Intake actually recommends you ingest between 75 and 90 milligrams of Vitamin C a day, 6United States Department of Agriculture.
+The North American Dietary Reference Intake actually recommends the average person ingest at least 90 milligrams of Vitamin C a day, 7United States Department of Agriculture.
 (2000).
 Vitamin C.an amount so small, you could get it from eating a cup of strawberries, bell peppers, or broccoli.
-7Oranges are actually not the best source of vitamin C per serving.
+8Oranges are actually not the best source of vitamin C per serving.
 Other good sources are kale, papayas, kiwi, mangoes, cauliflower, brussel sprouts, ...continue

 Bullshit Fact #3: All Police Officers Have To Identify Themselves As Such Or Risk Facing Entrapment